top of page

 I have a deep passion for animals (especially frogs) and puns.

 I have always had a strong interest in art and took as many art classes as I could in the pursuit of my Bachelor of Fine Arts degree from the University of Minnesota Duluth, which I completed in 2013.
-Shortly after starting at the humane society, I met the most amazing soul who believed in my talents as an artist and asked if I would consider donating a pet portrait to a charitable auction at the organization's biggest fundraiser.
+Shortly after starting at the animal shelter, I met the most amazing soul who believed in my talents as an artist; and she asked if I would consider donating a pet portrait to a charitable auction at the organization's biggest fundraiser.
 I had never painted a pet portrait before, so I told her I would think about it.
 A few months later, my friend and colleague passed away suddenly; it was in that moment I knew I needed to paint the portrait she had asked for.
 She helped me discover my talent and has been my muse for every pet portrait I have painted since.

 bottom of page